 Kieran is a Research and Financial Analyst within the Sustainable Housing Initiative.
 Kieran has a background in economics research and quantitative analysis.
 He completed a Master of Arts in Economics from the University of Toronto in 2022, and a Bachelor of Arts in Economics and Political Science from the University of Alberta in 2019.
 Kieran is passionate about housing’s large, intersectional impact.
 His ambition is to help others overcome barriers to finding affordable and appropriate housing.
 In his spare time, Kieran enjoys playing video games and spending time with friends and family.

-Jordyn works with Rural Development Network as a Planning and Research Analyst with the Sustainable Housing Initiative (SHI).
+Jordyn works with the Rural Development Network as a Planning and Research Analyst with the Sustainable Housing Initiative (SHI).
 Jordyn completed a Bachelor of Community Design, Honours in Urban Design & Planning with a Minor in Sociology and Social Anthropology a Dalhousie University in 2020.
-Jordyn is passionate about helping community members shape their communities to meet their needs and about addressing the need for affordable housing across Canada.
+Jordyn is passionate about helping community members shape their communities to meet their needs and addressing the need for affordable housing across Canada.

 Kabir works with the RDN as the Manager of Capital Funding primarily for the Sustainable Housing Initiative (SHI).
 Kabir holds a Master of Arts in Global Development Studies from Queen’s University.